-Reducing or eliminating costs that would be incurred without the use of GIS technology
+Reducing or eliminating costs that would be incurred without the use of GIS technology:

-- Reduced risk of lawsuits and land use appeals by having more accurate information - NavMan tracking on snowplows - Higher quality analysis for land use applications - Reduce project startup costs - Emergency management processes and practices reduce the risk to life and property - Ability to leverage skills, training, and learning curves across multiple departments and local agencies - Decreased downtime for critical workflows - Stable GIS database with hourly backups and a redundant failover server at City Hall.
+- Reduced risk of lawsuits and land use appeals by having more accurate information. - Higher quality analysis for land use applications and groundwater permits.

+- Reduce project startup costs.

+- Emergency management processes and practices reduce the risk to life and property.

+- Ability to leverage skills and training across multiple departments and local agencies.

+- Decreased downtime for critical workflows

+- Stable GIS database with hourly backups.